ryan-charette/galaxy-collision-simulation/docs/rl_environment.md

 # Adaptive Solver Tuning Environment

-Phase 3 adds a Gymnasium-compatible one-step environment for adaptive solver tuning.
+The adaptive solver-tuning workflow adds a Gymnasium-compatible one-step environment.
 The environment is a contextual bandit first: the agent observes the simulation context, chooses one solver configuration, and receives a reward from runtime, force-error, and drift terms.

 The implementation lives in: